astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

 ScopeSim Architecture
 ---------------------
+:name: scopesim-architecture

 In order to work as a multi-purpose optical* instrument simulator, ScopeSim needs to be able to handle (at least) the two main types of instruments: imagers and spectrographs.

-*Footnote: Optical refers to the wavelength ranges where telescopes act as "photon buckets" and detectors are in essence "photon counters".
+**Footnote**: Optical refers to the wavelength ranges where telescopes act as "photon buckets" and detectors are in essence "photon counters".
 In other words, from the near ultraviolet (0.1um) to the mid infrared (~30um).
 While every instrument is unique, all instruments, by virtue of their astronomical nature, have several key aspects in common.
 All instruments: